sclaflin/Frugal-NVR/README.md

   # OPTIONAL: Default is "24".
 How many hours of recorded camera streams to
   # retain.
   retainHours: 24
+  # OPTIONAL: Default is 10.
+How many seconds to wait before updating statistics
+  # on a segment.
+Resource constrained hosts should pick a larger number as this
+  # is (relatively) CPU intensive.
+  segmentUpdateFrequency: 10
   # OPTIONAL: Default is "/app/data".
 The path that the SQLite database will be
   # kept.
   dbPath: /app/data